Format:

 Comprehensive curriculum

-The Auburn University Software Engineering Bootcamp, powered by Springboard and offered in partnership with the Office of Professional and Continuing Education, is designed to help you land your first engineering position.
-From the initial coding exercises to your final engineering project, you'll discover what kinds of daily tasks engineers do while building a portfolio you can be proud of.
+The Auburn University Office of Professional and Continuing Education Coding Bootcamp, powered by Springboard and offered in partnership with the Office of Professional and Continuing Education, is designed to help you land your first coding position.
+From the initial coding exercises to your final project, you'll discover what kinds of daily tasks developers do while building a portfolio you can be proud of.
 Plus, you’ll learn to collaborate with generative AI and code smarter and faster with a new AI learning unit.
-You can find a preview of our curriculum below:

 NEW!
 AI for Engineers: Prompt Engineering